satinder1624/silver-assessment-main/README.md

     <!-- reverse chronological order - third, second, first -->
 4. Add buttons for each language type.
 Make clicking on a language button filter the list by language type.✔️
-5. Make each repository in the list clickable.
+5. Make each repository in the list clickable.✔️
 6. When you click a repository, display the most recent commit date, author, and message.
 7. If the repository has a `README.md` file, it will be located at